 Figure 15: Streamflow data from the United States Geological Survey gage on the Lower Rouge River.
-Data are shown for the week prior to data collection (April 19, 2023) to the conclusion of all sampling events (May 19, 2023).
-Seventeen year (17) year median data are depicted by the orange triangles, and the daily mean of stream discharge for the time period under consideration is depicted by the solid blue line.
+Data are shown for the week prior to data collection (April 23, 2024) to the conclusion of all sampling events (May 15, 2024).
+Twenty five (25) year median data are depicted by the gray dashes, and the daily mean of stream discharge for the time period under consideration is depicted by the solid blue line.